kdbchau/Ceratina-calcarata-Metagenomics/README.md

 ```

 This will produce ```.emapper.hits```, ```.emapper.annotations```, and ```.emapper.seed_orthologs``` files.
 KEGG ID information is found within ```.emapper.annotations```.
 From this file, extract the KEGG ids which is in the KEGG_KO column (they look something like "ko:K01100" or with multiple ids).
 Then once we have our last of KEGG ids from eggNOG-mapper, we can input them into the [__KEGG Database__](https://www.genome.jp/kegg/ko.html) to see what the functional names are associated with these KEGG terms.

+# 6. CoNet - Integration of Pop Gen and Metagenomics

+Finally, to integrate the population genetic and metagenomic component to infer potential risks to wild bee health, we analyzed the correlation between population and landscape-level data with potenital bee and plant pathogen diversity.

+We created a dataframe that had samples as the rows, and the columns included: pathogenicity (Bray-Curtis dissimilarity for just identified bee and plant pathogens), Yang's relatedness, environmental distance, and resistance distance.
+We ran this with our [__CoNet script__]().